IvanPGt/IvanPGt/README.md

-## I'm Iván Pérez 😄, a student of Computer Science with a strong interest in technology. 👋
+## I'm Iván Pérez 😄, a student of Computer Science with a strong interest in technology and game development. 👋

 Some of my most important projects include: